This DIY Halloween Village tutorial is sponsored by Plaid Crafts. All opinions are our own.

-That’s it!
-It’s a simple project with a lot of impact, perfect for sitting on a mantel or shelf to get festive once October is here!
+That's it!
+This DIY Halloween village a simple project with a lot of impact, perfect for sitting on a mantel or shelf to get festive once October is here!

 Don't you just love anything mini?
 I can hardly handle the tiny pumpkins on the porches.
 Why little villages are so fun to have around for every holiday I'll never know but I'll love them forever.